 DPS Joins National Effort to Inspect Commercial Vehicles

-Texas Department of Public Safety (DPS) Troopers, inspectors and investigators will begin intensified commercial vehicle inspections from June 7 – 9 as part of Roadcheck 2016, an annual three-day enforcement effort across North America to increase motor carrier, vehicle, driver and cargo safety and security.
-DPS troopers will be on the lookout for commercial vehicles, including buses, with serious equipment violations and drivers out of compliance with state and federal requirements.
+Texas Department of Public Safety (DPS) troopers, inspectors and investigators today begin intensified commercial vehicle inspections (from June 2 – 4) as part of Roadcheck 2015, an annual nationwide three-day enforcement effort to increase motor carrier, vehicle, driver and cargo safety and security.
+DPS troopers will be on the lookout for 18-wheelers and buses with serious equipment violations and drivers not in compliance with state and federal requirements.

 In addition to Roadcheck, DPS periodically carries out additional enforcement efforts in targeted areas where a high volume of trucks or buses may be operating.

-During Roadcheck 2016, specially trained troopers and civilian personnel will inspect commercial vehicles for equipment violations involving brakes, tires, lights and loading standards.
+During Roadcheck 2015, specially trained troopers and civilian personnel will inspect commercial vehicles for equipment violations involving brakes, tires, lights and loading standards.
 Troopers will check driver licenses and log books, which document how long the driver has been on the road.
-In conjunction with these efforts, DPS will also be watching for aggressive, distracted, fatigued or impaired passenger vehicle drivers, the cause of most commercial vehicle crashes.
+In conjunction with these efforts, DPS will also be watching for aggressive passenger vehicle drivers, the cause of most commercial vehicle crashes.

-In 2015, DPS and other Texas law enforcement agencies participating in Roadcheck inspected 7,865 commercial vehicles.
-The inspections found that approximately 22 percent of the vehicles had serious violations that required the truck or bus be placed out of service until repairs could be made.
-Inspectors also placed 212 drivers out of service for various violations, including driving over the maximum number of hours and failing to have the proper type of driver license for the vehicle being driven.
+In 2014, DPS and other Texas law enforcement agencies participating in Roadcheck inspected 8,714 commercial vehicles.
+The inspections found that approximately 21 percent of the vehicles had serious violations that required the truck or bus be placed out of service until repairs could be made.
+Inspectors also placed 263 drivers out of service for various violations, including not properly tracking hours of driving, driving over the maximum number of hours, and failing to have the proper type of driver license for the vehicle being driven.

-Sponsored by the Commercial Vehicle Safety Association (CVSA), the Roadcheck program is designed to reduce commercial vehicle highway fatalities through increased vehicle safety.
-According to the CVSA, the program is the largest targeted enforcement program on commercial motor vehicles in the world, with nearly 17 trucks or buses inspected, on average, every minute in Canada, the United States and Mexico during a 72-hour period.
+Sponsored by the Commercial Vehicle Safety Association (CVSA), the Roadcheck program, which stretches from Mexico to Canada, is designed to reduce commercial vehicle highway fatalities through increased vehicle safety.
+According to the CVSA, the program has been responsible for more than a million roadside inspections and saved hundreds of lives to date.